okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 > **Note:** Listing users with search should not be used as a part of any critical flows, such as authentication, to prevent potential data loss.
 Search results may not reflect the latest information, as this endpoint uses a search index which may not be up-to-date with recent updates to the object.

 Property names in the search parameter are case sensitive, whereas operators (`eq`, `sw`, etc.) and string values are case insensitive.
+Unlike in [user logins](#okta-login), diacritical marks are significant in search string values: a search for `o.henry` will find `O.Henry` but will not find a property whose value is `ö.hénry`.

 This operation: